writethedocs/www/docs/conf/portland/2025/cfp.rst

 **People on stage**

-We *strongly* prefer talks presented by one *single speaker*.
+We *strongly* prefer talks _presented_ by one *single speaker*.
 If you're planning to submit with a co-speaker, please let us know why, and take note that it will affect the chances of your talk being selected.

 You are of course welcome to write the talk with other people, as long as only one person is presenting.

 **Mix of roles and perspectives**

 Talks from the scientific community, fiction writers, system administrators, and support staff – as well as technical writers and software developers – all are valuable to our attendees.

-**Past speakers**

-Our speakers come from all over the industry, and have included the following roles

-* Writers
-* Developers
-* Designers
-* Testers
-* Support folks
-* Developer advocates
-* Community managers
-* Scientists
-* Librarians
-* Teachers

 What we’re looking for
 ----------------------